aethershill/quartz/content/Areas/bartending/Thoughts on Becoming the Best.md

 Lacking in no area, but maybe not the best in each individual category/skillset.
 Able to jump in to whatever void needs to be filled at the bars I work at.

-So far I've settled that to really pursue this goal, I need to do more research and studying.
+So far I've realized that to really pursue this goal, I need to do more research and studying.
 I can't settle for the cruising I've done so far.
 As I've noted in [Bartending Reflection Winter 2023-2024](Areas/blog/posts/Bartending%20Reflection%20Winter%202023-2024.md) while I thought I was good, and maybe I was, I'm not where I could be.

 I have a lot of studying to do.